google/codeworld/web/help/GuideUnit1.md

 The nametags you built in the last section were pretty cool!
 Still, they had some big limitations.
 First, they were black and white.
 Colors would make them much more exciting.
-And second, all the shapes were in the center of the screen.
+Second, all the shapes were in the center of the screen.
 You can fix both of these problems using *transformations*.

-A **transformation** is a function that receives a picture called the preimage, and a description of something to change about it, and produces a new picture that is like the preimage except for that change.
+A **transformation** is a function that receives a picture called the preimage, and a description of something to change about it, and then produces a new picture that is like the preimage, except for that change.

 *************************************************
 *               .----------------.